rjclancy/spring-professional-5-study-quide/index.md

 ### What does @SpringBootApplication do?
 The @SpringBootApplication is a convenience-annotation that can be applied to Spring Java configuration classes.
 The @SpringBootApplication is equivalent to the three annotations @Configuration, @EnableAutoConfiguration and @ComponentScan.

 ### Does Spring Boot do component scanning?
 Where does it look by default?
+With Spring, we use the @ComponentScan annotation along with @Configuration annotation to specify the packages that we want to be scanned. @ComponentScan without arguments tells Spring to scan the current package and all of its sub-packages.

 ### How are DataSource and JdbcTemplate auto-configured?
 ### What is spring.factories file for?
 ### How do you customize Spring auto configuration?